tnajdek/appengine-playground/README.md

 	git submodule update

 # Edit app.yaml, put your application identifier and optionally version etc.
-# To enable social login, create file sensitive_settings.py in root app folder with the following contents.
+# Create file sensitive_settings.py in root app folder with the following contents.
+SECRET_KEY can be anything but should be [https://docs.djangoproject.com/en/dev/ref/settings/#std:setting-SECRET_KEY](unique and secret).
 You will need to create apps with [https://dev.twitter.com/apps/new](Twitter) and [https://developers.facebook.com/apps](Facebook) and update values below:

+	SECRET_KEY = '<give keyboard to your kid/cat/dog to get some random characters>'

 	TWITTER_CONSUMER_KEY = ''
 	TWITTER_CONSUMER_SECRET = ''